anam-aj/edx/CS50x/pset10FinalProject/project/README.md

     Contains images and the CSS file for styling the pages.

 * #### templates:
-    * Contains the HTML templates used in the project as given below where "layout.html" is the main template and all other templates extends this using jinja:
+    * Contains the HTML templates used in the project where "layout.html" is the main template and all other templates extends it:

         * ##### addnote.html
             Contains two input fields 'title' and 'detail' and a button 'addnote' which submits the details entered by user to the route "/addnote".